vikiyev/gank/README.md

 </form>
 ```

+## RxJS

+RxJS is a library for filtering, sorting and coordinating data.

+### Observables, Observers and Subscription

+Observables are wrappers around a data source.
+Data can come from an asynchronous operation, mouse events, http requests, etc. An observable instance has a **subscribe()** function which allows us to pass in an Observer.
+The **next()** function is responsible for handling data pushed into the Observable.
+The **value** argument refers to the data emitted by the observable.

+Observers are responsible for receiving the data after an Observable emitted the data.
+An Observer establishing a connection with an Observable is a **Subscription**.
+We can have multiple subscribers to a single Observable.
+An observer object can have three functions: emitting value, handling errors, and handling completion of an observable.
+The return function of the Observable is executed whenever it completes or an Observer unsubscribes.
+When unsubscribing an Observer, its complete function is not called however.

+### RxJS Operators

+RxJS Operators are functions that are used to help control an observable's stream of data.
+This allows us to write declaratively. **Creation Operators** are operators that can create new observables from events, requests, intervals, etc. **Pipeable Operators** takes an observable as an input and outputs a new observable, which allows us to modify data before pushing it to an Observer.

+### Flattening Operators

+Flattening Operators are operators used for subscribing to inner observables.
+Their values will get pushed into the next operator.

+#### mergeMap

+Subscribes to the incoming observable as soon as received.
+Does not limit the number of active inner observables.

+#### switchMap

+The same as mergeMap, except it limits the number of active inner observables to 1.
+If a new value is pushed into the pipeline, a new observable will be created, made active and the previous observable will be completed.
+Useful for managing one active subscription at a time.

+#### concatMap

+Queues inner observables.
+Limits active observables to 1, however newer subscriptions are placed into a queue and will not be subscribed to until the current observable is completed.

+#### exhaustMap

+Ignores incoming observables if an observable is currently active.
+As long as there is an active subscription, subsequent observables are ignored.
+Useful if we need a current Observable to complete before moving on such as with forms to prevent duplicate submissions.

 ## Form Submission

 The form submission is handled using a custom event emitted by the FormGroup object.
 Angular provides the **(ngSubmit)** custom event for listening to submission events.